abhijha9014/abhishek_first_repository/README.md

-# abhishek_first_repository
-This is my Django project repository
+This is my first tutorial on Github